Two Kooks » ALL RECIPES » Salad Recipes » Panzanella Salad Recipe with Grilled Chicken

 • Summer peak season ripe tomatoes are ideal.
 If not in season, choose good cherry tomatoes, heirloom or beefsteak tomatoes.

-• For other vegetables, in addition to tomatoes and cucumbers, try roasted beets, cooked green beans, radishes, grilled zucchini and/or red onions.
+• In addition to tomatoes and cucumbers, try roasted beets, cooked green beans, radishes, grilled zucchini and/or a red onion.

 • Fruits add a wonderful sweetness and juiciness to a panzanella salad.
 Try peaches (or grilled peaches), grapes, nectarines, pineapple, mango or pears.

 2. Vinaigrette Dressing and other flavor alternatives: Feel free to use your own favorite vinaigrette or even buy a good quality dressing.
-You will need about 1/4 cup or just slightly more.
+You will need about 1/4 cup/59 ml or just slightly more.

 • Other good options are a Japanese Salad Dressing for an Asian twist, an Apple Cider dressing or Champagne Vinaigrette.

-• For Italian flavors, try adding oregano, feta, capers and olives.
+• For Italian flavors, try adding oregano, feta, capers, sundried tomatoes, anchovies and/or olives.

 • Herbs will also add great flavor.
 Basil is traditional.
 Alternatively, try fresh thyme, chives, parsley, dill or tarragon.